HAHST AZ SÖN

 Sound quality: EX-mono

 3. Mid and late 1975.
 Subsequent releases had labels with the generic blank white (disc 1) and blank yellow (disc 2) used for the ZAP (Ze Anonym Plattenspieler) records, a label by the same bootleggers.
-At first the yellow insert was used, soon replaced by a greenish insert in lower quality, with the bricks of the sidewalk almost indistinct.
+At first, the yellow insert was used, but it was soon replaced by a greenish insert in lower quality, with the bricks of the sidewalk being almost indistinct.

 4. 1976-1977.
-This reissue had the same greenish or light bluish insert as reissue #3, and same labels but yellow for disc 1 and white for disc 2, or also black Worlds records and Spindizzie labels.
+This reissue had the same greenish or light bluish insert as reissue #3, and the same labels but yellow for disc 1 and white for disc 2, or also black Worlds Records and Spindizzie labels.
 The discs derived from the new stampers that had been cut for the single LP releases (see below).
-These stampers had the indication TAKRL 2950 scratched and the new numbers shallowly carved were 2950-A #4-A / 2950-B #4-B (disc 1) and 2950-C #12-A / 2950-D #12-B (disc 2).
+These stampers had the indication TAKRL 2950 scratched and the new numbers, shallowly carved, were 2950-A #4-A / 2950-B #4-B (disc 1) and 2950-C #12-A / 2950-D #12-B (disc 2).

 5. 1977-1978.
-This release was produced from the same stampers as reissue #4, and the jacket had a different photograph of the Beatles printed on front and the hilarious story of Dr. Tellyfone printed on back.
-The labels were the usual white / yellow blank.
+This release was produced from the same stampers as reissue #4, and the jacket had a different photograph of the Beatles printed on the front and the hilarious story of Dr. Tellyfone printed on the back.
+The labels were the usual white / yellow blank ones.
 In 1978 disc 1 had the yellow label with a gun, fake titles and BLANK on top, whereas the second disc had unusual yellow labels by MONIQUE D'OZO, identical on both sides.
-This last version was pressed at a different plant, with a ring at 12 mm from the central hole.
+The pressing marking of this last version is a ring at 12 mm from the spindle hole.

 INTEREST.
 The original releases (#1 and #2) are interesting, and also quite scarce (***).
 The repressings with the ZAP labels are common and not particularly useful for collectors (**/*).
 The last repressing is relatively scarce (**).

-IMPORTANT NOTE: The record HOT AS SUN, with rubber stamped title, by RUT records has no relation with this release.
+IMPORTANT NOTE: The record HOT AS SUN, with rubber stamped title, by RUT Records has no relation to this release.
 Two more records titled HOT AS SUN exist.
-One is a double album in colored vinyl with a deluxe cover and bonus CD, released in 2014 and with a new cover in 2020, and the second is a single LP, also in colored vinyl, subtitled "THE MISSING ALBUM", with a fake Kornyfone label, released in 2013.
+One is a double album on colored vinyl with a deluxe cover and bonus CD, released in 2014 and with a new cover in 2020, and the second is a single LP, also on colored vinyl, subtitled "THE MISSING ALBUM", with a fake Kornyfone label, released in 2013.
 These also have no connection with HOT AS SUN by CBM.

 SINGLE LP RELEASES

 Each of the two discs was also released in 1976 as a single LP.
 Both records were released as AN AFTERMATH RECORD on black Worlds Records label.
-The first release was pressed from the original stampers, a repressing was made from the new stampers with TAKRL 2950 scratched and new numbers shallowly carved 2950-A #4-A / 2950-B #4-B (disc 1) and 2950-C #12-A / 2950-D #12-B (disc 2).
-Some copies of the discs on black World label were also released as a 2-LP set with light blue insert (see above, #4).
+The first release was pressed from the original stampers, a repressing was made from the new stampers with TAKRL 2950 scratched and the new numbers, shallowly carved, 2950-A #4-A / 2950-B #4-B (disc 1) and 2950-C #12-A / 2950-D #12-B (disc 2).
+Some copies of the discs on black World label were also released as a 2-LP set with a light blue insert (see above, #4).